Kathleen Tully, Headmaster

 Brigitta Powers, Assistant Headmaster/Director of Curriculum

 Brigitta Powers holds a B.A. in Ancient Mediterranean Religions from UNC—Chapel Hill.
 She has spent the past decade researching and implementing the classical model of education.
-In addition to homeschooling her four children, Brigitta has been a high school teacher for the past five years, teaching such courses as Latin, U.S. History,Western Cultural History, British Literature, Formal Logic, and Rhetoric.
+Brigitta has taught middle and high school classes for the past eight years, including such courses as Latin, U.S. History,Western Cultural History, British Literature, Formal Logic, and Rhetoric.
 Her five children attend St. Benedict’s.

-In addition to consulting on curriculum matters, Mrs. Powers teaches Latin, Literature, Classical Studies, and Composition.
+In addition to consulting on curriculum matters, Mrs. Powers currently teaches Latin, Literature, Classical Studies, and Composition.